haryoa/stif-indonesia/README.md

 curl [OTHER MOSES URL] -o moses.tgz
 ```

 In this experiment, we wrap the MOSES code by using Python's `subprocess`.
-So a python installation is necessary.
+So Python installation is necessary.
 The system is tested on Python 3.9.
 We recommend it to install with `miniconda`.
 You can install it by following this link: https://docs.conda.io/en/latest/miniconda.html

 ## How To Run